- Since February 2016, the Aquarius has assisted nearly 30,000 people in international waters between Libya, Italy and Malta

-Together with MSF’s previous search and rescue vessels – the Bourbon Argos, Dignity, Prudence and Phoenix – MSF has rescued or assisted more than 80,000 people in the Mediterranean Sea since 2015.
+On board numerous search and rescue vessels in the Mediterranean Sea, including the Bourbon Argos, Dignity, Prudence and Phoenix, our teams have rescued or provided medical assistance to more than 80,000 people since 2015.

 Despite recent efforts of other NGOs at sea, today there are no dedicated rescue boats operating in the Central Mediterranean.